SuchismitaSahu1993/Studying-the-Robustness-of-GANs-on-Noisy-Data-using-MNIST-and-EMNIST-Datasets/README.md

 Implemented a basic GAN using Keras and Pytorch frameworks to understand the behavior and baseline output.
 ![GAN](GAN_working.png)

+### 4.3.2 Gaussian Noise
+Trained the GAN and observed the outputs obtained using different percentages of Gaussian Noise.

+### 4.3.3 EMNIST Data
+Trained the GAN and observed the outputs obtained using different percentages of Combination of MNIST and EMNIST dataset using the defined function create_dataset.

 ## 5. Results and Discussion
 Standard Generative adversarial networks are sensitive to noise in the training data.